-If the auxiliary DSP board is already installed in your K3, skip the following steps and go directly to Checking and Modifying Resistor R91 and DAC Input Circuits on page 20.
+If the auxiliary DSP board is already installed, skip the following steps and go directly to Checking and Modifying Resistor R91 and DAC Input Circuits on page 23 if you are installing the KRX3A in a K3, or go directly to Installing the KRX3A Module Supports on page 25 if you are installing the KRX3A in a K3S.

-Stand the K3 on its side feet, remove the six screws shown in Figure 5 and lift the left side panel off.
+Stand the K3s or K3 on its side feet, remove the six screws shown in Figure 5 and lift the left side panel off.
 Set the side panel aside in a safe place to avoid scratches.